FogSecurity/aws-size/README.md

 | Lambda | Lambda Environment Variables | Combined Size | 4 KB | L-6581F036 | No | No | No |
 | Secrets Manager | Secret | Value Size | 65,536 bytes | L-2F24C883 | No | No | No |

+Note: Yes* for service quota visibility means we do see some visibility.
+This seems limited to resources that have been recently updated.

 ### IAM Managed Policies (Global)

 Limit: 6,144 characters